neurolabusc/AppleSiliconForNeuroimaging/README.md

 [dcm2niix](https://github.com/rordenlab/dcm2niix) is used to convert the complicated DICOM format used in medical imaging to the simple NIfTI format popular in scientific neuroimaging.
 While the DICOM format allows several forms of image compression, images are typically stored uncompressed.
 Image conversion typically only requires a small amount of time relative to the subsequent processing and statistics.
 However, since dcm2niix can be easily compiled for the M1, it is an easy tool to benchmark.
 Here we convert [1296 DICOM uncompressed images (1.6 Gb)](https://osf.io/3m7ph/) to uncompressed NIfTI (dcm2niix can use pigz for compression, which we evaluate separately).
 The graph below shows conversion times, with lower values indicating faster performance.

 ![dcm2niix](dcm2niix.png)

+## Fortran

+As previously noted, many scientific tools require a Fortran compiler.
+An experimental build of the open source gFortran compiler has just been released.
+The preliminary performance for this [nascent gFortran tool is described on a separate page](./fortran/README.md).

 ## FSL